-HFM Partner Doug Kerner represents financial institutions, developers and investors and in commercial real estate and lending transactions.
+HFM Partner Doug Kerner represents financial institutions, developers and investors in commercial real estate and lending transactions.

-Mr. Kerner negotiates and documents commercial real estate loans, including construction loans and term loans, in both single-bank and syndicated transactions.
-His experience includes structuring, negotiating and documenting a $167 million syndicated construction loan for a high-end retail, office and residential project, and a $32.5 million term loan to refinance multiple apartment projects located across several counties.
+Mr. Kerner negotiates and documents commercial real estate loans, including construction loans and term loans, in both single-bank and syndicated transactions in California and throughout the United States.
+His experience includes structuring, negotiating, and documenting a $167 million syndicated construction loan for a high-end retail, office and residential project, and a $32.5 million term loan to refinance multiple apartment projects located across several counties.

 In addition, Mr. Kerner represents lenders in commercial debt financing transactions involving various types of credit facilities across a broad range of industries, including a $300 million credit facility for a national retail developer, a $30 million line of credit for a foreign renewable energy company, a $10 million line of credit for a furniture retailer, and a $6.7 million revolving line of credit for a local self‑storage developer.
-He recently handled the refinancing to the historic Spreckels Theater building in downtown San Diego on behalf of the lender.
+He recently handled the refinance of the historic Spreckels Theater building in downtown San Diego on behalf of the lender.

 In addition to private developers, Mr. Kerner has represented public agencies in land use and environmental matters.
-While serving as a deputy city attorney for the City of Indio, California, he sat on the dais with the Planning Commission at public hearings, and worked closely with the Planning Director and staff on a wide range of land use issues.
+While serving as a deputy city attorney for the City of Indio, California, he sat on the dais with the Planning Commission at public hearings and worked closely with the Planning Director and staff on a wide range of land use issues.
 Recently, he negotiated and drafted a complex development agreement involving the SANDAG mid-coast trolley project.
 This municipal experience gives him a valuable perspective in advising private clients seeking to resolve land use issues with public agencies.